-Based in Berlin, Laura Muthesius and Nora Eiserman make up the dynamic duo behind the blog Our Food Stories.
+Based in Berlin, Laura Muthesius and Nora Eiserman make up the dynamic duo behind Our Food Stories.

 As a food stylist and food photographer, the two make a perfect pair.
-But food blogs are still about recipes and those you find on Our Food Stories are just as noteworthy as the sumptuous visuals.
+The recipes you find on Our Food Stories are just as noteworthy as the sumptuous visuals.

 The blog is a collection of gluten-free, vegetarian recipes as well as “Dinner Stories”.
 This series is all about gathering to eat with others.